octocat/git-consortium/product-backlog.md

 * As a corporate sponsor I want my logo to randomly appear on the home page.
   * That is, it rotates among other corporate sponsors.
 * As a CSM or CPO who has been approved for Practitioner status (by a site admin reading my submission), I am charged a fee.
-* As a site administrator, I can set the annual fees for members and Practitioners.
+* As a site administrator, I can set the annual fees for members, Practitioners and Trainers.
 * As someone whose membership (of any type) is about to expire, I am sent a reminder and a link through which I can renew.
   * Note: Think about overlapping memberships and prorating.
 * As a member with short-term memory problems, I can have the system email me a new password or a password reminder, possibly my username (unless we use email for that), and so on.
+* As someone about to become a trainer, I can pay an annual fee.

+### For Trainers Only

+* As a trainer, I can read information of relevance only to trainers.
+* As a site editor, I can post information in a trainers-only section.

 ---